-Our anesthetic process and protocols are tailored for each individual patient and entail multiple stages.
-This includes:
+Our anesthetic process and protocols are tailored for each individual patient.
+Below is a list of the stages of anesthesia.

 - Gathering and evaluating the patient’s medical history and preanesthetic diagnostic lab results;

 - Assessing preanesthetic physical and conscious oral exam findings;

 - Planning preanesthetic and anesthetic drug and fluid administration protocols;